Spectral fluctuations and crossovers in multilayer network: Preliminaries

 Let us consider the ordered set of eigenvalues $\{\lambda_{1}, \lambda_{2}, ...., \lambda_{n}\}$ obtained from diagonalizing a given matrix.
 The consecutive spacing ratios are then defined as

 The distribution of these spacing ratios, called the spacing ratio distribution (SRD), is known~\cite{OH2007,ABGR2013} for the classical Gaussian random matrix ensembles and is given by

 where $C_{\alpha}$ is the normalization factor such that $\int_0^\infty P(\alpha,r)dr=1$.
 The parameter $\alpha$ in the above expression is related to the symmetry properties of the random matrix under consideration and coincides with the Dyson index ($\beta$) for the classical random matrix ensembles~\cite{Mehta2004}.
-Therefore, it assumes the values $1$, $2$, and $4$ for the Gaussian orthogonal ensemble (GOE), Gaussian unitary ensemble (GUE), and Gaussian symplectic ensemble (GSE), respectively, characterizing real-symmetric, complex-Hermitian, and quaternion self-dual random matrices having zero-mean Gaussian entries, respectively.
-Remarkably, by appropriately fixing the parameter $\alpha$, the above formula has also been found to work for higher-order spacing ratios, as well as in the case of matrices having a block-diagonal structure.
+The Gaussian orthogonal ensemble (GOE) consists of real-symmetric random matrices whose independent entries are Gaussian distributed with zero mean, where the off-diagonal elements have variance $\sigma^2$ and the diagonal elements have variance $2\sigma^2$.
+It describes systems with time-reversal symmetry.
+The Gaussian unitary ensemble (GUE) and Gaussian symplectic ensemble (GSE) correspond to complex-Hermitian and quaternion self-dual matrices, respectively, associated with systems without time-reversal symmetry and with time-reversal symmetry including spin.
+In these Cases, $\alpha$ assumes the values $1$, $2$, and $4$ for the GOE, GUE, and GSE, respectively, reflecting the number of independent degrees of freedom per matrix element in real-symmetric, complex-Hermitian, and quaternion self-dual ensembles.
+Remarkably, by appropriately fixing the parameter $\alpha$, the above formula has also been found to work for Higher--order spacing ratios, as well as in the Case of matrices having a block-diagonal structure.

-In the past few years, higher-order spacing ratios, beyond the nearest-neighbor ratio defined in Eq.~\eqref{ratio1}, have been investigated and applied in various contexts such as quantum chaos, many-body non-integrability, and Floquet dynamics~\cite {Bhosale2021, ONF2022, Ankit2024}.
-A notable example is that of $k$-th order (non-overlapping) spacing ratio, defined as~\cite{BTS2018,TBS2018,Bhosale2021}
+Higher--order spacing ratios, beyond the nearest-neighbor ratio defined in Eq.~\eqref{ratio1}, have been investigated and applied in various contexts such as quantum chaos, many-body non-integrability, and Floquet dynamics~\cite {SM2020, Bhosale2021, ONF2022, Ankit2024}.
+A notable example is that of $k$-th order (non-overlapping) spacing ratio, defined as~\cite{BTS2018,TBS2018, SM2020, Bhosale2021}

 For $k=1$, one recovers Eq.~\eqref{ratio1}.
-In Ref.~\cite{Bhosale2021}, $k$th order spacing ratio has been used to study the superposition of random matrix spectra.
-Evidently, one can also examine block diagonal random matrices, where each block corresponds to one of the standard classical ensembles, e.g., we can have a direct sum of two GOE matrices.
-For these cases, it is possible to find some appropriate value of $\alpha$~\cite{Bhosale2021}, such that the $k$-th order spacing ratio distribution for the full set of eigenvalues aligns with Eq.~\eqref{WDsurmise}.
-In the present work, we will be working with real-symmetric matrices, for which we list the $\alpha$ values to be used for a given $k$ value for the order of the spacing ratio and the number $m$ of diagonal blocks, in Table~\ref{table:1}.
+In Ref.~\cite{Bhosale2021}, the $k$-th order spacing ratio has been used to study the superposition of random matrix spectra.
+One can also consider block-diagonal random matrices, where each block corresponds to a standard classical ensemble, e.g., a direct sum of two GOE matrices.
+In such Cases, an appropriate value of $\alpha$ can be identified~\cite{Bhosale2021} such that the $k$-th order spacing ratio distribution of the combined spectrum follows Eq.~\eqref{WDsurmise}.
+In the present work, we focus on real-symmetric matrices and list the corresponding $\alpha$ values for a given order $k$ and number of diagonal blocks $m$ in Table~\ref{table:1}.